-Project FUEL collects life lessons from people of all ages and backgrounds around the world and passes on the learning through educational modules, art, and media.
+Project FUEL documents, designs and passes on human wisdom through educational modules, art, digital media, events and publications.
 The organization seeks to build a community of young adults who live, learn and share in order to make meaningful psycho-social and emotional contribution to themselves and the society in large.
 The vision is to fill the need gap of advices and solutions using the human experience and by making each life count.
 To facilitate this, we design full-length workshops, art-based projects, digital content, and events to help internalize them.
 We use social media platforms, documentary films and regularly updated Hindi and English blogs as mediums other than the workshops to facilitate the reach of human learnings to a wide range of audience.

 Project FUEL was founded in 2009 by Deepak Ramola, and incorporated in 2014 following Deepak’s extensive work of teaching and conducting workshops.
 He has been teaching age groups 4-96 for past 10 years.
 From victims of human trafficking in Nepal to middle school children in Afghanistan to refugees in Europe.
 Through the course of his work, he devised, tested and polished the approach of using life lessons as a unique methodology to teach life skills.
 Deepak, is a featured United Nations speaker, a Merit 360 Action Plan Executor, a TED speaker, an educator, a writer, actor, lyricist and a gold medalist in Mass Media studies from the University of Mumbai.
-He uses tools of theatre, spoken word poetry, storytelling, communicative expression and creative writing to design full length activities, exercises and games which are a part of his life skills workshops.
-He is a published poet, his first collection of Hindi poems ‘Itna Toh Main Samajh Gaya Hoon’ was released in January 2018.
+He uses tools of theatre, spoken word poetry, storytelling, communicative expression and creative writing to design full-length activities, exercises and games which are a part of his life skills workshops.
 Deepak uses his multi-faceted experiences and multidimensional talents towards channeling everyday wisdom and experiences into easy to imbibe and apply, life lessons.